praveenkulkarni1996/slitherlinky/README.md

 ## Author

 I wrote this to kill boredom on a dull Saturday.
-I love [here] on the internet.
+I live [here] on the internet.

 ## License